CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 change the defaults.
 This is done as part of the ``cice.setup`` and the modifications are resolved in the **cice.settings** and **ice_in** file placed in the case directory.
-If multiple options are chosen that conflict, then the last option chosen takes precedent.
+If multiple options are chosen that conflict, then the last option chosen takes precedence.
 Not all options are compatible with each other.
-Settings on the command line will take precedent over serttings defined in **~/.cice_set**.
+Settings on the command line will take precedence over serttings defined in **~/.cice_set**.

 Some of the options are